Are you curious about container shipping costs from China to Egypt?

 Documents checklist

-- Commercial Invoice
+- Commercial Invoice (must include the 19-digit ACID number)

-- Packing List
+- Packing List (must include the ACID number)

-- Bill of Lading (B/L) for sea freight or Air Waybill (AWB) for air freight
+- Bill of Lading (B/L) for sea freight or Air Waybill (AWB) for air freight (must include the ACID number)

-- HS code and cargo description (as detailed as possible)
+- HS code and detailed cargo description

 - Insurance policy (if purchased)